MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/quickstart.md

 # Player data quickstart

 > [!NOTE]
 > In the PlayFab **APIs**, the function names utilize the term **UserData**.
-In the Game Manager, this concept is described as player data.
+In the **Game Manager**, this concept is described as **Player Data**.
 They are identical, and interchangeable.

 This quickstart describes how to create and use player data.
-Player data is information that applies to an individual player or player group (shared data) and is stored as Key/Value Pairs (KVPs) by **PlayFab**.
+Player data is information that applies to an individual player or player group (shared data) and is stored as Key/Value Pairs (KVPs) by PlayFab.

 This topic covers client-**API** calls, which are safe to call from any process or context.
 It also covers server-**API** calls, which should *only* be made from a dedicated server process you control, or a carefully secured **CloudScript** call.

-Server-**APIs** require your Dev secret key, which you should never provide-to or publish-with your client.
+Server-**APIs** require your dev secret key, which you should never provide-to or publish-with your client.

 **About the Code Examples:**

 - The **C# Code Examples** shown in this quickstart correspond to using the PlayFab **Unity SDK**.
 - Use the client **APIs** [UpdateUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserdata) to create, update, or delete and [GetUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserdata) to read data for the player.
-- Use the server **API** [UpdateUserReadOnlyData](ref:titleid.playfabapi.com.server.playerdatamanagement.updateuserreadonlydata) to Create, Update, or Delete and the client **API** [GetUserReadOnlyData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserreadonlydata) to read title-specific data for the player.
+- Use the server **API** [UpdateUserReadOnlyData](ref:titleid.playfabapi.com.server.playerdatamanagement.updateuserreadonlydata) to create, update, or delete and the client **API** [GetUserReadOnlyData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserreadonlydata) to read title-specific data for the player.
 This data is visible to the player, but can only be modified by the server.
-- Use the server **APIs** [UpdateUserInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.updateuserinternaldata) to Create, Update, or Delete and [GetUserInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.getuserinternaldata) to read title-specific data for the player.
+- Use the server **APIs** [UpdateUserInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.updateuserinternaldata) to create, update, or delete and [GetUserInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.getuserinternaldata) to read title-specific data for the player.
 This data is server-only, and cannot be seen by the client.

 ## Player data in Game Manager